Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 In this sense, a secured loan provides each side something it values.
 For the lender, it assures that there is a valuable asset ensuring repayment, which then allows the lender to feel secure enough to provide a more favorable deal.

 To drive home this point, consider one possible alternative for a borrower without collateral.
-That person might turn to an unscrupulous player in the finance industry: the so-called “loan shark” or unregulated predatory lender.
+That person might turn to an unscrupulous player in the finance industry: the so-called “loan shark”.

 The above scenario is, of course, just one example of an unsecured loan, but it’s (hopefully!) not the sort that you’re relying on for your business.